• Skip to primary navigation

 Slice of raspberry ricotta cake on a plate.

-• Gluten free flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1.
+• Flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1.
 This is my go-to in all of the recipes I develop, unless otherwise noted.
 If you're using a different blend, make sure it contains xanthan gum.
-If you're not gluten free, you can swap in all-purpose flour.
-This is a cup for cup blend, meaning you won't need to adjust the measurements if you are substituting.
+If you're not gluten free, you can use all-purpose flour.

 • Greek yogurt: If you haven't noticed by now, Greek yogurt is one of my favorite egg substitutes, especially in cakes.
 Be sure to use plain Greek yogurt.
 I typically use 0% or 2%.
-In a pinch, sour cream can be used in its place.
+Sour cream can be used as a substitute, too.

 • Raspberries: I prefer to use frozen berries because I always have some on hand!
 You can also use fresh raspberries.
 If you're using frozen berries, do not thaw before adding to the cake batter.